Azure/Industrial-IoT/README.md

 ## Native on Windows

-Open the OpcPublisher.sln project with Visual Studio 2017 and start debugging the app by hitting F5.
+Open the opcpublisher.sln project with Visual Studio 2017 and start debugging the app by hitting F5.

-If you need to access the OPC UA server in the publisher, you should ensure that the firewall setting allow access to the port the server is listening on (default: 62222).
+If you need to access the OPC UA server in the OPC Publisher, you should ensure that the firewall setting allow access to the port the server is listening on (default: 62222).